idealparable/BibleQ/DidLazarusWriteJohn_ShortAnswer.md

 I also pointed out that the argument that Caiaphas most likely doesn't know a particular fisherman (even if we grant that the reason he might know John isn't about John's disciple role or anything else at all) named John is a particularly weak kind of argument from statistics that I call Backwards Statistics Error, or self-refuting generalization.

-That is, it asks us to accept as evidence for Laz=DiLoved that an unlikely thing is probably false, but ignores at least one (and probably several) unlikely things in order to get Lazarus to be DiLoved.
+That is, it asks us to accept as evidence for Laz=DiscipleLoved that an unlikely thing is probably false, but ignores at least one (and probably several) unlikely things in order to get Lazarus to be DiscipleLoved.

 The thing I agree is unlikely is Caiaphas knowing John simply in John's status as a Galilean fisherman.